ec-miller/udacity-react-neighborhood-map/README.md

 This app is Project 7 in the Udacity Front-End Web Developer Nanodegree program.
 In this project we were tasked with creating an SPA in React that displays a map of an interesting neighborhood.
 The neighborhood I chose is Europe.
 Using the Google Maps Javascript API, I display a number of locations that I have visited in Europe.
 The app allows you to click on location markers to display images sourced via the Flickr API.
 A sidebar allows users to filter the list of locations and select from the filtered list.
 Enjoy exploring Europe!

+#Post-Nanodegree Enhancements
+- Multiple user profiles, ability to create a new user profile
+- Ability to add new trips to a profile, GeoCodes acquired via Google Maps GeoCode API
+- Ability to add and edit trip notes, delete trips
+- Local storage for a user's data

 ## How to Use

 ### Development